dubiousjim/yagh/Backends.md

 Testing Method 2
 ----------------

 *However* if you also need to push from Git back to Mercurial, then things aren't so rosy.
 The natural way to do this is to combine the `hg-fast-export` scripts with the Mercurial `convert` extension.
-(That's what the `git-hg` frontend does.
+(That's what the `git-hg` frontend tool does.
 If one were going to install the `hg-git` extension, one could just use that to go in both directions.)

 Let's make a change on the Git side and try to push it back to Mercurial.
 The `test1.git` repository we created is a bare repository, so we can't modify it directly.
 Let's just clone it and push a change from the clone back to its origin.